 In this article, I’ll cover one of the reasons for going full frame – more light, and how much sense it makes, especially for your bank balance.

-By going from APS-C to full frame – probably the most common move – you gain approximately one stop of light, i.e. you get twice as much light over the whole of your sensor.
-It would be approximately true to say that shooting ISO 200 on full frame, you get the same noise as shooting ISO 80 on APS-C. So you can shoot faster shutter speeds and, over the whole sensor, get the same noise.
+By going from APS-C to full frame – probably the most common move – you gain approximately one stop of light, i.e. because the sensor is twice as large, you can capture twice as much light, all else being equal.
+It would be approximately true to say that shooting ISO 200 on full frame, you get the same noise if you look at the entire image (equally framed and shot at the same aperture) as shooting ISO 80 on APS-C. So you can shoot faster shutter speeds and, looking at the sensor as a whole, get the same noise.
 However, if you shoot 16 megapixels on APS-C, then shooting 36 megapixels full frame, you will get the same PER PIXEL noise, at the same ISO.
 So far, so good.

 So if we shoot the same apertures, we gain a stop of light.
 So we can ask the question, how much does it cost to gain a stop of light?